urql-graphql/urql/docs/advanced/testing.md

 Simulating multiple responses can be useful, particularly testing `useEffect` calls dependent on changing query responses.

 For this, a _subject_ is the way to go.
-In short, it's a stream which you can push responses to.
+In short, it's a stream that you can push responses to.
 The `makeSubject` function from Wonka is what you'll want to use for this purpose.

 Below is an example of simulating subsequent responses (such as a cache update/refetch) in a test.